rachellogie/practice_assessment/README.md

 ##Stories to Implement

-As a user, I can add the publication date when adding a magazine and be able to see that date on the show page (spec pending) As a user, I can edit the the magazine name from the show page (please write the spec for this)
+As a user, I can add the publication date when adding a magazine and be able to see that date on the show page (spec pending) As a user, I can delete the the magazine name from the show page (please write the spec for this)

 ##Bug Fix
 There is a bug in the ads for the magazines!
 All of the ads for the magazine are showing up for the magazine, rather than just the ones that have purchased ad space.
 This cannot be.
 Please fix ASAP!